The Festivals of the Jewish People

 It is well known that the ancestors of the newlywed couple descend from the world of truth and attend the marriage celebration.
 The souls of ancestors from three generations back attend all Jewish weddings; and there are some weddings at which those of even further removed generations are present.

-Mattityahu (Matthew) 25:6-13 "At midnight the cry rang out: 'Here's the bridegroom!
+Matityahu (Matthew) 25:6-13 "At midnight the cry rang out: 'Here's the bridegroom!
 Come out to meet him!'
 "Then all the virgins woke up and trimmed their lamps.
 The foolish ones said to the wise, 'Give us some of your oil; our lamps are going out.' "'No,' they replied, 'there may not be enough for both you and us.
 Instead, go to those who sell oil and buy some for yourselves.'
 "But while they were on their way to buy the oil, the bridegroom arrived.
 The virgins who were ready went in with him to the wedding banquet.
 And the door was shut.
 "Later the others also came.
 'Sir!
 Sir!' they said.
 'Open the door for us!'
 "But he replied, 'I tell you the truth, I don't know you.'
-"Therefore keep watch, because you do not know the day or the hour.
+"Therefore keep watch, because you do not know the day or the hour. |

 This one LONG day (two twenty-four hour days) festival is a Sabbath.
-This day is appointed for the resurrection of the dead and the crowning of HaShem and His Messiah as King.
+This day is appointed for the resurrection of the dead and the crowning of HaShem and His Mashiach as King.
 This is the day of the King’s return to Earth.
 Blowing the shofar a hundred times is the major task for this day.
-For the last thirty days (the month of Elul) we have been repenting before our neighbor and before HaShem, to prepare for this day.
+For the last 30 days (the month of Elul) we have been repenting before our neighbor and before HaShem, to prepare for this day.

 Niddah

-Ephesians 5:25-27 Husbands, love your wives, just as Messiah loved the church and gave himself up for her To make her holy, cleansing her by the washing with water through the word, And to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless.
+Ephesians 5:25-27 Husbands, love your wives, just as Mashiach loved the church and gave himself up for her To make her holy, cleansing her by the washing with water through the word, And to present her to himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless. |

 There are precisely seven days between Yom Teruah and Yom HaKippurim: